["trends"]

 Cynar Spritz - A visually appealing Cynar Spritz cocktail, featuring unique and flavourful ingredients.

-When you first learn that Cynar is an artichoke liqueur, you’ll probably expect a bitter herbal flavour profile, and you would not be wrong.
-However, the fascinating thing about cynarine (an active ingredient in artichokes) is that takes your tastebuds on a bit of a ride…
+When you first learn that Cynar is an artichoke liqueur, you’ll probably expect a bitter herbal flavour profile, and you wouldn’t be wrong.
+But the fascinating thing about cynarine (an active ingredient in artichokes) is that it takes your taste buds on a bit of a ride…

-If you’re a fan of artichokes, you’ll know that any food or drink you consume after eating one tastes sweeter.
+If you’re a fan of artichokes, you’ll know that any food or drink you consume after eating them tastes sweeter.
 And that’s exactly what happens when you drink Cynar!
-Now add some Prosecco and club soda to make a Cynar Spritz and get ready to have your worldview shaken — in the best way possible…
+Now add some Prosecco and club soda to make a Cynar Spritz and get ready to have your worldview shaken — in the best way possible.

 All about Cynar: A Beginner’s Guide to Cynar & the Best Cynar Cocktails